OpenNebula/docs/source/advanced_administration/application_insight/onegate_configure.rst

 OneGate Server Configuration
 =============================

-The OneGate service allows Virtual Machines guests to push monitoring information to OpenNebula.
+The OneGate service allows Virtual Machines guests to pull and push VM information from OpenNebula.
 Although it is installed by default, its use is completely optional.

 Requirements
 ============